 - 1 Download the correct firmware file from the download library at the Zyxel website.
-The model code for the Zyxel Device in this example is ABLZ.
-Note the model code for your device.
+The model code for the Zyxel Device in this example is v5.13(ABLZ.1) Note the model code for your Zyxel Device.
 Unzip the file. - 2 Go to the Maintenance > Firmware Upgrade screen. - 3 Click Browse/Choose File and select the file with a ".bin" extension to upload.
 Click Upload.